-New project management articles published on the web during the week of October 28 – November 3.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of September 1 – 7.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices

 John Goodpasture educates us on the art and science of preparing a request for proposal, or RFP.
 Must reading!

 Paul Glen explains why one person can’t be a project manager and a programmer, at the same time.

 Michel Dion walks us through the process of taking over a project from a departing project manager.